HyperCoderEthan/HyperCoderEthan/README.md

 - 👋 Hi, I’m @bootyBlaster9000
 - 👀 I’m interested in ... java
-- 🌱 I’m currently learning ... java
+- 🌱 I’m currently learning ... java, im a csci student
 - 💞️ I’m looking to collaborate on ... java projects
 - 📫 How to reach me ... dm me